Laci1953/RC2014-CPM/te/readme.txt

 I made a major improvement, allowing text files with long lines to be processed (lines with up to 145 chars for 80 column screens, up to 115 chars for 64 column screens).

-I published also the (basic) 64KB RAM version, which can be run on any Z80 based computer provided with 64KB RAM (including any RC2014)

 I have now also a TE adapted for Bill Shen's Z80ALL (Z80 at 25MHz, 4 x 32KB RAM, VGA 48x64, keyboard)

 Ladislau